Last Updated on September 6, 2023 by Samantha Harris

 Ensure your tortoise stays well-hydrated.
 This means providing your tortoise with drinking water and soaking water.

-Tortoises can absorb water through their cloaca, so ensuring they’re taking the occasional soak can help keep them hydrated if they don’t seem to be drinking enough water.
+Tortoises can absorb water through the skin around their cloaca, so ensuring they’re taking the occasional soak can help keep them hydrated if they don’t seem to be drinking enough water.

 Most tortoises should eat a diet that consists mostly of grass, leafy greens, flowers, and weeds.
 A few tortoise species will also eat insects and meat.
 However, most tortoises are strictly herbivores.